FrancesCoronel/personal-website-v3/site/content/travels.md

 - My first international trip was to Chichen Itza, Mexico
   - I was only 2 at the time.
-  - It was just my mom, dad, and I at the time so there weren’t any issues (hehe).
+  - It was just my mom, dad, and I at the time so there weren't any issues (hehe).
 - Being Peruvian, my family has traveled to Peru to visit family many times.
 - I have also visited the Dominican Republic, Mexico, Honduras, & El Salvador.